This Keto Chile Relleno Soup is vegan, low-carb, and totally delicious! Ready in just about 30 minutes, this is a recipe you’ll want to make weekly.

 This Keto Chile Relleno Soup recipe is sponsored by our friends at Pacific Foods Organic Low-Sodium Vegetable Broth.
 Thank you for supporting the brands that make Cast Iron Keto recipes EPIC.

-I don’t know about you but one thing that Lauren and I make weekly is a huge Dutch oven full of soup.
+I don’t know about you but one thing we make weekly is a huge Dutch oven full of soup.
 Typically, it’s easy, comforting, and is a great thing to meal prep.
 This Keto Chile Relleno soup may just outrank our famous Keto Queso Chicken Soup for us.
 CRAZY, I know but hear me out!

 This low-carb soup starts out with freshly roasted poblano peppers which add an amazing depth and smokiness to the soup.
 We’ll talk below on how to roast them in a variety of ways!